hrgdavor/jsx6/README.md

 - if there is a popular standalone signals lib will consider integrating

-## WILL NOT
+## If you are doing SSR(Server side rendering) GTFO(Get the fuck out) of here

-even attempt to support SSR(Server Side Rendering) or make compromises for using this lib in websites.
-This is strictly for JS applications that are not crawled by search engines.
-Supporting or even slightly considering SSR can only bring ugly compromises that I luckily never personally needed in my JavaScript apps.
+WILL NOT even consider supporting SSR(Server Side Rendering) and make any compromises for using this lib combined with SSR.

+This lib is strictly for JS APPLICATIOS that are not crawled by search engines.

+I do not want any ugly compromises to suport SSR (that I luckily never personally needed in my JavaScript apps).

 ## Useful standalone parts of JSX6